himmAllRight/himmAllRight-source/content/post/replace-zfs-mirror-drive.md

 ```

 Looking at this output now, I realize I probably should have added the new
-drive by `uuid`, and not pathname...hmmm...
+drive by `uuid` instead of pathname...hmmm...

 Oh well.
 That is a post for another day.
-For now... at least my broken drive
+At least my broken drive
-has finally been replaced!
+has *finally* been replaced!